Facebook can never stop fake news, and still be Facebook

 The company has been saying for months that it’s looking for ways to prevent its platform from being weaponized as a propaganda platform in future elections.
 Some platforms–like Fox News–do this willingly.
 But Facebook allowed it to happen with its dogged refusal to impose control on the political content being posted on its platform.

 Despite once dubbing itself “your personalized newspaper” Facebook has long insisted that it is a technology platform and not a media organization.
-Identifying as a media organization, after all, implies taking responsibility for content.
-Facebook wants to act as a politically unbiased technology platform.
+Identifying as a media organization would, after all, imply taking responsibility for content.
+Instead, Facebook wants to act as a politically unbiased technology platform.

 And for good reason.
 For one thing, Facebook isn’t wired for the nuanced process of deciding which news posts and pages are truthy and which ones aren’t.
+“Facebook stumbled into the news business without systems, editorial frameworks and editorial guidelines, and now it’s trying to course-correct,” said Claire Wardle, research director at the Tow Center for Digital Journalism, in a 2016 interview.

+Curating away fake news without bias is a very hard problem.
 It’s not a black-and-white question.
 Some of the most outrageous InfoWars stories, for example, are rooted in a bit of truth.
 It’s questionable that any organization could make such determinations in a truly unbiased way.
 Even historically neutral news organizations like The New York Times are arguably being pulled away from the center in the current hyper-partisan and truth-averse environment.
 How could Facebook, even with unlimited human resources, act as an arbiter of truth and fair reporting?

-The main reason is that Facebook will always be about more content, more users, and more sharing.
-Facebook has always been about the connecting and networking of people at massive scale.
-This connection is expressed and reinforced by the sharing of content—any and all content.
+Restricting content, and the proliferation of content, runs counter to every Facebook corporate instinct.
+Facebook has always and will always be about more content, more users, and more sharing.
 (Mark Zuckerberg said at a developer conference last year that even the changing of a new baby’s diaper was worth sharing on Facebook.)
-When users share a piece of content, they are hoping for the dopamine hit received when another user likes or shares the content.
-(There is no “dislike” button, which might discourage the user from future sharing.)
-And each share is a new impression–an ad impression that feeds Facebook’s underlying advertising engine.
+Each share is a new impression–an ad impression that feeds Facebook’s underlying advertising engine.

-So banning content and users from the platform–while it does happen for a few well-defined reasons–has always run counter to Facebook’s corporate instincts.

-That’s why hoaxes and fake news have always found fertile ground on Facebook.
+Hoaxes and fake news have always been welcome on Facebook.
 In 2005, just a year after Facebook’s launch, a story was widely circulated (and believed) about a new bill called the “Americans With No Abilities Act.”
 News items saying Facebook itself is about to charge a monthly fee began showing up in 2010 and have persisted.
 The 9/11 tragedy, Hurricane Katrina, and vaccination studies have been the subjects of numerous false news accounts spread on Facebook.
 Why do they spread so well?
-Because they’re juicy and people want to believe them.
+Because people want to believe them.

-Such stuff will always be welcome on Facebook–not because of the First Amendment but due to the massive resource drain and catastrophic loss of content that getting rid of it would entail.
-Facebook will never eradicate fake news from its platform, and Facebook will be used as a weaponized propaganda platform as long as its users keep clicking.
-Mark Zuckerberg, I’m sure, never saw in 2004 that his site might become such an effective platform for propagandists, but here we are.
+Facebook may talk about freedom of expression, but the real reason bogus news remains on its platform is that really policing it is a door the company can’t afford to open.
+Sifting through the disinformation would be a massive resource drain, and would ultimately mean a catastrophic loss of user content.
+It’ll never happen, and Facebook will be used as a weaponized propaganda platform as long as its users keep clicking.
+Mark Zuckerberg, I’m sure, never saw in 2004 that his site might be hijacked for such a purpose, but here we are.

 Is it a fatal flaw that will lead to Facebook’s downfall?
 No. Facebook will keep growing, and it will continue providing a platform that hurts rather than helps the democratic process.
 It will continue to perpetuate a political environment where people gravitate toward news stories that fit their existing beliefs and avoid even seeing those that challenge them.
 “Fake news” no longer means news not rooted in fact but rather “news I don’t agree with.”